In this, we’ll provide a basic definition of “data science” and discuss the connotation of the term in several contexts.

 For the purpose of this class, we’ll use the following working definition of data science:

-Data science is the use of data to formulate and rigorously answer questions in a process that emphasizes clarity, reproducibility, and collaboration, and that recognizes code as a primary means of communication.
+Data science is the study of formulating and rigorously answering questions using a data-centric process that emphasizes clarity, reproducibility, and effective communication.

 In coming modules, we’ll learn about wrangling data, making visualizations, and conducting analyses.
 Throughout, we’ll focus on modern tools that facilitate best practices for working with data, including organization, reproducibility, and clear coding.
 Material will be presented in a way that combines didactic content with hands-on coding elements.
 Below are two examples we’ll return to later in the course.